yarisvt/tyk-docs/tyk-docs/content/concepts/tyk-components/pump.md

 weight: 3
 ---

-## What is Tyk Pump ?
+## What is the Tyk Pump?

-Tyk Pump is a micro-service supplied with the Tyk Platform to move analytics data from your front-end gateways to a data sink of your choice.
+The Tyk Pump is a micro-service supplied with the Tyk Platform to move analytics data from your front-end gateways to a data sink of your choice.

 Its primary use is to ensure that analytics data reaches the Dashboard, however it also has plugins for CSV export and ElasticSearch.